solid-contrib/Explaining-the-Vision-Panel/Nutshell/Solid-in-a-nutshell.md

 Users can have more than one identity which can either be from an identity provider or from a domain that the user owns.
 Regardless of the identity provider, users can share data with each other.

 ## Beneficent Apps and Pods
-Some Solid apps and Pods will be branded as 'beneficent' which will use data in the interest of the user (without advertising).
-Users will pay for beneficent apps and Pods.
+Some Solid apps, Pods, and identity providers will be branded as 'beneficent' meaning that any data will be used in the interest of the user.
+Users could pay for apps, Pods, and identity providers and are more likely to do so for the beneficent variety.

 # Tailored to a specific audience